Machian Gravity: A mathematical formulation for Mach's Principle: Mach's Principle: Foundations, History, and Gravitational Theories

-If the test particle rotates, then in the test particle's reference frame, the universe should rotate.
-Therefore, the rotating universe should create a potential on the test particle.
+If the test particle rotates in an orbit, then in the test particle's reference frame, the Universe should rotate.
+Therefore, the rotating Universe should create a potential on the test particle.
 If the particle rotates at an angular velocity $\omega$ in the $x-y$ plane, then the four potential can be written as

-where $r^2 = x^2 + y^2$ and $I = \frac{G}{c^2}\int_V \frac{\rho}{r}dV$.
+where $r^2 = x^2 + y^2$ and $I = G\int_V \frac{\rho}{r}dV$.

-As before, we can calculate the gravitational field of the universe as
+As before, we can calculate the gravitational field of the Universe as

-Therefore, in the rest frame of the universe, the test particle will follow the standard Newtonian equations, and it will have the centripetal force.
-However, in the rest frame of the particle, the universe is providing it a gravitation field $\vec{E}$, which has similar expressions as the centripetal force and will act as the centrifugal force but with a negative sign.
+Therefore, in the rest frame of the Universe, the test particle will follow the standard Newtonian equations, and it will have the centripetal force.
+However, in the rest frame of the particle, the Universe is providing it a gravitation field $\vec{E}$, which has similar expressions as the centripetal force and will act as the centrifugal force but with a negative sign.
 Therefore, we don't require any pseudo forces.

 Here the gravitomagnetic field is also nonzero and is given by

 If the test particle is not moving then it will not see this force.
 However, if a second test particle moves at a velocity $\vec{v}$ in this frame, it will experience a force due to this gravitomagnetic effect, and similar to the electromagnetism it will be given by